-Promotional products aren’t just for your clients.
-Whether you’re a new distributor trying to get your name out there, or an established company wanting to reach a new market, a product branded with your company name and logo is the most cost-effective way to promote your business.
+Promotional products aren’t just for niche industry operations.
+Whether you are a small organization looking to grow your business, or an established company wanting to reach a new market, a product branded with your company name and logo is the most cost-effective way to promote your hallmark.
 Here are six things your business is missing out on if promotional products aren’t a part of your marketing mix:

-Happy customers buy, and happy customers come back.
+Happy customers buy and come back.
 Hand out promotional products to make a situation right (an order mishap or long wait time, for example), or simply give them as a freebie to thank customers for their business.
 Receiving a gift makes people feel special and shows customers their business is valued and appreciated.
 Besides, everybody loves a freebie.
-In fact, 48 percent of people would like to receive promotional products more often.

 For direct mail campaigns, bulky is best.
 Stuff a small, lightweight promotional product in your envelope to boost open rates.
 Not only will recipients be more likely to open your mail piece, but they will also have a more positive impression of your company and will appreciate the free gift.
 This is particularly effective if the promotional product you include is useful to them, so try to match products to your target market.

-Every company wants to create buzz.
-Giving out promotional products is a powerful way to attract attention.
-This is especially true at tradeshows, when exhibitors are battling to get attendees to their booths.
+Every business owner wants their company to be talked about (in a positive way, of course) and to drive more sales by word of mouth.
+Giving out promotional products is a powerful way to attract attention to your brand.
+This is especially true at tradeshows, where exhibitors are battling to attract attendees to visit their booths.
 There’s nothing like a cool freebie to break the ice with potential customers and engage them in conversation.
 Plus, they’re more likely to listen to your marketing pitch because you just gave them a gift.

 If your promotional product is useful or appealing to recipients, they’ll keep it and use it.
 Fifty-three percent of people use a promotional product at least once per week, meaning it gets repeated impressions from both the person using it and anyone who sees that person using it.
 Repetition is key to remembering a message.
 By handing out promotional products, you’re giving your audience repeated exposure to your brand, helping them remember your company and what it’s about.